EricssonResearch/calvin-constrained/platform/android/README.md

 * To build the project choose Build -> Make Project.

 ### Run on Physical device
-1. Start a Calvin Base runtime and specify the interface to listen on.
+1. Start a Calvin Base runtime with calvinfcm enabled as a transport plugin and specify the interface to listen on.
 2. To listen for FCM connections, run.
 ```
 csruntime --host [your ip] --port 5000 --controlport 5001 --uri calvinfcm://[sender id]:*